MadCortez/Stargate/README.md

 * To get rate for value by it's code and date use
 ```
 http://localhost:5000/rate?date={date}&code={code}
-Where date in format yyyy-mm-dd, code - int
+Where date in format yyyy-mm-dd, code - number
 Example: http://localhost:5000/rate?date=2023-06-12&code=431
 ```
 * To get logs